jacobceles/jacobceles.github.io/index.md

 Hi!
 I'm Jacob.
 Welcome to my website!

 I like building things.
-Does that sound too board?
+Does that sound too broad?

-Hmm, if I were to be narrow it down, I would say there are two basic things which gets me going:
+Hmm, if I were to narrow it down, I would say there are two basic things which gets me going:
 >**Design.
 Code.**

 Back in college I journeyed through most technologies (Web development, Android development, Machine learning and more), to find a true passion, and finally after 5 years of messing around, I realized that I am just another guy who likes building things, truly an Engineer.

 Out of the languages I have learned, my favourite would be Python.
 Working as a Big Data Engineer at the moment.
 I do a bit of Android development in my free time, mostly because I like designing UIs.
 I would say my expertise lies in Enterprise level Data Analytics and Designing and Building of data flow pipelines.

 When I'm not doing anything tech, I like to spent my time visiting new Brew Pubs and trying out all kinds of foods.
 If I'm not doing that I am probably watching a new TV series.
-Pop and Jazz are my two most music genres, and my favourite YouTubers are [MKBHD] and [Mrinal].
+Pop and Jazz are my two favourite music genres, and my favourite YouTubers are [MKBHD] and [Mrinal].

 Feel free to hit me up!